nrk19/nrk19.com/README.md

 ```

 We will use the **updateUrl** to renew the IP of our domain.
-`curl <update_url>`
+So to renew the IP, we just run: `curl <update_url>`

-To make sure that the IP is **always updated**, I created a container that is running cron and executing the curl command every minute, so as soon as the server is deployed, the IP is getting updated.
+To make sure that the IP is **always updated**, We created a container that is running cron and updating the IP every minute, so as soon as the server is deployed, the IP is getting updated.
-I simply created an image that will run cron over the official docker debian image.
-I passed it a simple script to update the IP (using the URL we previously obtained) and a crontab that will be running the script every minute.
+We simply created an image that will run cron (using the official Docker's Debian image as template) .
+We pass the container a simple script to update the IP (using the URL we previously obtained) and a crontab that will be running the script every minute.Also it will log the changes into **/var/log/cron.log** inside of the container.

 ```Dockerfile
 FROM debian:latest